 Enjoy exploring Tennessee’s rich and colorful history at museums where you can uncover pieces of the past.
 Browse extensive historic collections on display at the family-friendly, ADA accessible Tennessee State Museum near Bicentennial Capitol Mall State Park in Nashville.
 Tour the Sgt.
 Alvin C. York State Historic Park in Pall Mall to learn the story of his heroism during WWI.
-Lovers of antique tractors, trucks and vehicles will want to stroll through the more than 100 vehicles displayed at The Days Gone By Museum in Portland.
 The West Tennessee Agricultural Museum in Milan explores the many challenges settlers faced in establishing homes in the new territory.
 Admission is free and guided tours are available.
 The museum is ADA accessible.
 At the Museum of East Tennessee History in Knoxville, you can learn about the events that shaped the region.
 Did you know the first Medal of Honor was awarded in Chattanooga in the late 1800s?
 Since then, the city has seen an additional 33 Medals of Honor awarded.
 Learn about these recipients and more through interactive exhibits, oral histories and stories at the Charles H. Coolidge National Medal of Honor Heritage Center.
 The first floor of the Pink Palace Museum in Memphis is devoted to the natural history of the Mid-South with a variety of interesting exhibits.
 Discovery Park of America journeys guests through the now-fossilized creatures that roamed the earth, Tennessee's natural history, regional history (you can even experience what the earthquakes of 1811-1812 were like), military history with vehicles kids and adults can explore and more.

 Native American History